Skip to main content

 Best Practices

-- Check link status before generating new codes.
-If a Discord account is already linked, you do not need a new code.
+• Check link status before generating new codes.
+If an account is already linked, you do not need a new code.

-- Unlink before re-linking.
-If you need to change the linked Discord account, unlink the current one first.
+• Unlink before re-linking.
+If you need to change the linked account, unlink the current one first.

 Next Steps